 When my dad went to prison, Warren, who was already retired at the time, worked the job my dad had prior to going to prison in order to hold it for him when he got back, and gave the earnings from that job to my mom to help pay the bills.
 Like Rob, Warren also knew how to fix anything.
 I didn't live at home at the time, but a favorite story my brother Kevin has related was how some kind of leak sprang in our basement bathroom and Kevin was trying to stop it and yelled to Brent and McKell (my two youngest siblings), "Go get Warren!"

 In the age of social media, I find it easy to get caught up in the things we don't agree on.
 Our differences in beliefs on politics, religion, etc. can make us feel divided.
-But I think we need to remember that people our generally good and our willing to go out of their way for the benefit others.
+But I think we need to remember that people are generally good and are willing to go out of their way for the benefit others.
 So grateful for good neighbors.

 Zach is to the right of me and Rob is kneeling on the right.